CENTIMETER-ACCURATE POSITIONING FOR AUTONOMOUS VEHICLES

-As part of their autonomous vehicle projects, car manufacturers are looking for a geolocation solution that is both reliable and economically viable.
-In a context of strong ethical and economic issues, accurate and reliable positioning is an essential building block for these projects.
+As part of autonomous vehicle projects, car manufacturers are looking for a positioning solution that is accurate, reliable and economically viable.

-SYSNAV is developing an adapted version of its magneto-inertial technology for cost effective geolocation of autonomous vehicles.
-The current phase of the development of the SYSNAV solution aims to replace RTK (GPS) as it is too expensive for mass production, unreliable, and has limited availability.
-The SYSNAV solution integrates the following technologies into its Blue Force module: LIDAR, cameras, GNSS (e.g. GPS), odometer, cartography, software algorithms, and of course SYSNAV’s core magneto-inertial technology.
+SYSNAV is experimenting an adapted version of its magneto-inertial technology for cost effective positioning and geolocation of autonomous vehicles.
+The objective to replace GPS-RTK as it is too expensive for mass production and does not have 100% availability.

 The SYSNAV Blue Force solution for autonomous vehicle merges sensor data from cameras, LIDAR, GNSS, odometer, cartography and of course SYSNAV’s core magneto-inertial technology, using positioning data fusion algorithms,.